Madhuri-Jain/medal-count/README.md

 - I have also implemented an additional layer of tie-breaking logic in the sorting.
   For example, when sorting by bronze medals, gold is used as the first tie breaker.

-If both bronze and gold counts are the same between countries, I added a further tie breaker based on the total medal count to resolve the tie.
+- If both bronze and gold counts are the same between countries, I added a further tie breaker based on the total medal count to resolve the tie.

 This ensures consistent and deterministic ranking even in edge cases.

 ### Light & Dark Mode

--The app now supports both light and dark themes using Tailwind's dark mode class.
+- The app now supports both light and dark themes using Tailwind's dark mode class.
 It automatically respects the user's system preference, with smooth UI transitions between themes for better accessibility and user comfort.

 ---